 Passive Network Synthesis: Introduction, Positive Real Functions: Definition, Necessary and sufficient conditions for a function to be positive real, Synthesis vs. analysis, Elements of circuit synthesis, Foster and cauer forms of LC Networks, Synthesis of RC and RL networks.

-Filters and Attenuators: Classification of filters, Analysis of a prototype low pass filter, High pass filter, Band pass filter, Band stop filter, M - derived filter, Attenuation, Types of attenuators: symmetrical and asymmetrical.
+Filters and Attenuators: Classification of filters, Analysis of a prototype low pass, High pass, Band pass, Band stop and M-derived filter, Attenuation, Types of attenuators: symmetrical and asymmetrical.